easywebhub/easywebhub-com/content/index.md

             },
             {
                 "title": "2.
 Live Preview",
-                "description": "Save and see any change <br class=\"hidden-sm hidden-xs\" />  live and in front of you", "data-value": "75",
+                "description": "Save your works and see any change <br class=\"hidden-sm hidden-xs\" />  live and in front of you", "data-value": "75",
                 "icon": "icon-Speach-BubbleDialog"
             },